ahungry/ahungry_tweaks/README.md

 Promenade, and flag South Central BG under BG0700.

-The entrance can *still* be hard to find though, so see the screenshot (I had to draw an arrow, the door cursor disappeared whenI took the screenshot):
+The entrance can *still* be hard to find though, so see the screenshot (I had to draw an arrow, the door cursor disappeared when I took the screenshot):

 ![oversighthq](https://github.com/ahungry/ahungry_tweaks/blob/master/oversighthq.png)